nickbrick/SpeedrunLoadRemover/README.md

 ## How to use
 1. Open your video file or paste your YouTube video ID (e.g. C_VheAwZBuQ).
 2. Navigate to and mark the time start and time end frames of the speedrun, effectively getting the RTA time.
-3. Select an appropriate subregion of your video.
+3. Select an appropriate subregion of your video ([Huh?](https://github.com/nickbrick/SpeedrunLoadRemover/wiki#what-makes-a-good-subregion)).
 4. Navigate to and mark the frame to be used as the template for the game's loading screen.
 5. Calculate the loadless time.
+If it didn't work, read the [wiki](https://github.com/nickbrick/SpeedrunLoadRemover/wiki)!
 ## Download
 [Version 1.0.0](https://github.com/nickbrick/SpeedrunLoadRemover/releases/download/1.0.0/slr_1_0_0.zip)
 Windows 32 and 64 bit.